emissary-ingress/emissary/reference/core/crds.md

 - getambassador.io/resource-source
 - getambassador.io/resource-downloaded

 None of these annotations influence the expected behavior of resources.
 They are purely informative.
-You may chose to ignore them or discard them if you describe any of your configured resources.
+You may choose to ignore them or discard them if you describe any of your configured resources.

-## Creating the CRD types within Kubernetes
+## Creating the CRD Types Within Kubernetes

 Before using the CRD types, you must add them to the Kubernetes API server.
 This is most easily done by applying [`aes-crds.yaml`](../../../yaml/aes-crds.yaml).